XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

 1. From your GitHub repository open your Codespace
 ![](OpenCodeSpace.png)

-1. In the Terminal window, open a Powershell Terminal by typing `pwsh`
+1. In the Terminal window, open a PowerShell Terminal by typing `pwsh`

 1. Type the following command to create a Docker network named `fabmedical`: